 Some CBD products list a recommended serving size.
 However, without taking into account all of the variables, the recommended serving size might be far too low or possibly even too high.
 In particular, the serving size will vary greatly depending on the condition for which the CBD is being consumed.

 A dosage that is appropriate for one product might be much different than that of a similar product.
 This is because various CBD oil products contain varying percentages of CBD.
 Whereas one product might contain 10 percent CBD, another might contain twice that concentration.

 The most important factor to be considered, however, is that both dosage and duration of use depend largely on the reason the individual is using it.
 One person might simply be using CBD as a supplement to support health and wellness, while another might be using CBD for a particular condition.

 Another factor to be considered is whether or not the product being used contains a full spectrum CBD oil with terpenes.
-For example, a terpene known as myrcene is known to make the brain-blood barrier more permeable, effectively reducing the required dosage for brain conditions.

 Given all of the above-listed factors, determining your ideal dosage requires some thinking.
 Taking too little will not produce the desired effect and will be a waste of time and money.
 Alternatively, taking more than you need may not provide additional benefits.

 It will take some research and experimentation to determine an ideal dosage for a particular person.

 The method for determining a supplemental CBD dosage for health maintenance is different than that of determining a dosage that will effectively help a particular ailment.